 EDUC-306 Teaching Social Studies

 Introduction to theories and methods associated with teaching social studies for active democratic citizenship.
 Special attention is given to conceptualizing social studies as a school subject and to the integration of art, music, and film in the social studies classroom.
 Required of all students seeking secondary teacher certification in social studies, social science, or citizenship.
-Prerequisites: Education 209 and Education 201, or permission of instructor.
+Prerequisite: MUS_CLAS 149 or EDUC 199, and EDUC 201; or permission of the instructor.

 EDUC-332 Cultural Impact of Young Adult Literature & Media